alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Most mega-rich Neopians made money from playing the item market.
 Figure out the cost of items, buy low sell high, read trends based on upcoming site events, and so forth.
-When done properly, this will make you more Neopoints than anything else.
-Like real-world finance, if you have the right idea before anyone else, you can turn it into lots of Neopoints.
-Also like real finance, doing so requires a baseline level of dedication and activity to keep up-to-date on item prices, haggle for good deals, and get a sense for when a price spike is real or someone trying to manipulate the market.
+When done properly, this makes you more Neopoints than anything else.
+It's similar to real-world finance, where there can be very short feedback loops between having the right idea and executing on that idea for profit.

+Also like real finance, doing so requires a baseline level of dedication and activity to keep up-to-date on item prices, haggle for good deals, and get a sense for when a price spike is real or when it's someone trying to manipulate the market.
 There is no regulation, with all the upsides and downsides that implies.

-This post is *not* about that, because,
+This post is *not* about playing the market, because that advice is very ephemeral, and also,

 ![Ain't nobody got time for that](/public/np-guide/notime.gif) {: .centered }

-Instead, this post is about ways to extract value from the built-in site features of Neopets.
+Instead, this is about ways to extract value from the built-in site features of Neopets.
 We are going to do *honest work* and fail to ever reach the market-moving elite class and we are going to be *fine with that*.
-Everything here is doable without direct interaction with any other Neopets user, aside from selling items for profit.
+Everything here is doable without direct interaction with any other Neopets user, aside from putting items in your shop to turn them into pure Neopoints.

 I've tried to limit this to just things that I think are worth your time.
 There are *tons* of site actions that give you free stuff, except the stuff is all